anucvml/ddn-cvprw2020/index.md

 ---

+> :information_source: **News (11-May-2020):** CVPR will be 100% virtual.
+The workshop will run 9:15am to 4:00pm PDT (14 June) and then repeat 9:15pm to 4:00am PDT (15 June).
+A full schedule will be posted by the end of May.
 > :information_source: **News (24-April-2020):** We're working on delivering the workshop in virtual form.
 Stay tuned for announcements here and from the main CVPR conference organizers.

 ---